microsoft/PSRule-pipelines/docs/tasks.md

 - **conventions**: A comma separated list of conventions to use.
   Conventions can be used from modules or specified in a separate file.
   For example: _Monitor.LogAnalytics.Import_
-- **source**: An path containing rules to use for analysis.
+- **option**: The path to an options file.
-  Use this option to include rules not installed as a PowerShell module.
+  By default, `ps-rule.yaml` will be used if it exists.
-  This binds to the [-Path](https://microsoft.github.io/PSRule/commands/PSRule/en-US/Assert-PSRule.html#-path) parameter.
+  Configure this parameter to use a different file.
 - **outputFormat**: Output results can be written to disk in addition to the default output.
   Use this option to determine the format to write results.
   By default, results are not written to disk.